-The project site is located about one mile of the Merced Regional Airport.
-However the 0.88-acre site is surrounded by existing residential uses and reserved for residential purposes.
+The project site is located about four miles of the Merced Regional Airport.
+The approximate 10-acre site is surrounded by existing residential uses or reserved for residential purposes.
 Given the land use designation and surrounding land use, the potential impact is less than significant.